 The United Nations warns of a global mental health crisis during and after the COVID-19 pandemic.

-A multitude of factors are contributing to the mental health burden in America and globally.
-The impact will be felt for months and years.
+Many factors are contributing to the mental health burden in America and globally.
+The impact will be felt for years.
 They include loss of normalcy, economic distress, job loss, uncertainty about the future, social isolation, a sense of chronic threat, grieving lost lives and lost opportunities.

-We expect rates of anxiety, depression, and suicide to increase, especially among young adults, youth and people in underserved communities.
-These high risk groups often have the least access to traditional resources and support.
+Anxiety, depression, and suicide prevalence will likely increase especially among high risk groups including young adults, youth and underserved communities.
+These groups often have least access to traditional resources and support.

-Mental health was already a large global problem before the pandemic.
-284 million people around the world suffer with anxiety each year, 264 million from depression, and 800,000 complete suicide (United for Global Mental Health: Return on the Individual).
+Even before the pandemic, mental health was a major global problem.
+284 million people around the world suffer with anxiety each year, 264 million from depression, and 800,000 complete suicide (Source: United for Global Mental Health: Return on the Individual).

 Our Response to the COVID-19 Mental Health Crisis

-We started by reminding our SuperBetter community how our app can be helpful during these challenging times, and that published studies show that playing SuperBetter can help reduce anxiety.
-Many in turn used their social media platforms to recommend SuperBetter to friends, family, and other followers.
-We saw a surge in app downloads right away as people started to self-quarantine and looked for help to manage Coronavirus-related stress and anxiety.
+We started by reminding our community how published studies show that playing SuperBetter can help reduce anxiety.
+In turn many used social media to recommend SuperBetter to friends and followers.
+App downloads surged right away as people sought resources to manage Coronavirus stress and anxiety.

-Next, since the pandemic is new to all of us, we crowdsourced insights from the SuperBetter Community about stressors and obstacles they anticipated in their new normal.
-We used these insights to inform the creation of new app activities.
+Next, since the pandemic is new to all of us, we crowdsourced insights from our SuperBetter Community about the new stressors and challenges they anticipated as they began to self-quarantine.

-Third, we introduced the ‘pandemic-edition’ of SuperBetter, adding two new Power Packs to address challenges associated with COVID-19 and physical distancing.
-The Stay-At-Home Scavenger Hunt and Stay Strong in a Pandemic can be found in the ‘Get Power Packs’ area of the mobile apps or website.
+Third, we introduced a ‘pandemic-edition’ of SuperBetter, adding new Power Packs for challenges related to COVID-19 and physical distancing.
+The Stay-At-Home Scavenger Hunt and Stay Strong in a Pandemic can be found in the Power Pack library of the apps or website.

-Our Chief Science Officer Jane McGonigal was featured at a COVID-19 Mental Health Conference hosted by the 92nd Street Y where she interviewed her equally amazing and brilliant twin sister Kelly McGonigal (their 15 minute segment starts at 2:16:30).
+Jane was also featured at a COVID-19 Mental Health Conference hosted by the 92nd Street Y where she interviewed her equally amazing and brilliant twin sister Kelly McGonigal (their 15 minute segment starts at 2:16:30).

-When the pandemic was announced, our urgent epic win was to help more people navigate these challenging times.
+When the pandemic was announced, our urgent goal was to help more people navigate these challenging times.
 The efforts were successful.
 For the month of May, SuperBetter app store downloads are up 60% vs. pre-pandemic levels and global app sessions are up 42%.